This Father's Day I am honoring my father

 At this time, New Mexico was under the Spanish flag.
 ALL Montoya families from New Mexico descend from Bartolomé de Montoya.
 I can't even tell you how excited I was to discover this information.

 Bartolomé de Montoya died in 1609 in Santa Fe South, New Mexico, at the age of 37, and was buried at the Cathedral Basilica of Saint Francis of Assisi, Santa Fe, New Mexico.

 Buried at the Cathedral Basilica of Saint Francis of Assisi

 This is the most direct lineage to Bartolomé de Montoya.
 It's on my mother's side of the family but I have 35 pages of Montoyas in my family tree so there are an abundance on both sides.

 On my father's side of the family, even though my paternal grandmother did not carry the Montoya surname, Bartolomé de Montoya was my 9th great-grandfather in that lineage and again, you will find four notable progenitor's surnames.

 So my ancestry journey continues from my home base in Kyle, Texas.
-Living here has been such a blessing because it is remote enough that it is sometimes like living anywhere but Texas.
-It's just the right amount of secluded and quiet.
+Living here has been such a blessing.
+It is remote enough that it is sometimes like living anywhere but Texas.
+It's just the right amount of seclusion and quiet.
 Alone time is peaceful.
 It’s not Texas in my little world … until I drive 20 miles north and then I am back in Austin.
 And that is a wonderful thing.